Kids love building things, and when you add in the chance to fling a bit of candy? We are talking an instant hit!

 To launch your homemade catapult, simply hold one side of the crossbar while using one finger to push the spoon down and then — let go!

-We tried experimenting with our catapults, using just 3 craft sticks for the crossbar (which caused the candy to not go as far).
+Try experimenting with how many craft sticks you use for your catapult.
+We tried using just 3 craft sticks for the crossbar (which caused the candy to not go as far).
 We also found 7 craft sticks also didn’t work very well.

-We took the criss-crossing rubber band off one catapult and tried moving the crossbar up on the catapult to see how it would effect the distance.
+Try taking the criss-crossing rubber band off one catapult and moving the crossbar up on the catapult to see how it effects the distance.

-We also tried using heavier candy pieces, which didn’t fly as far, and smaller candy pieces, which we found flew further.
-(You could also use marshmallows, cotton balls, paper wads… Let the kids have fun seeing what will fly the farthest!)
+You could also use marshmallows, cotton balls, paper wads… Let the kids have fun seeing what will fly the farthest!
+We had a blast using marshmallow peeps in this catapult game.

 We had fun learning about catapults, seeing what effect minor changes would have on our design.